Free Spirit

 Put Paris on your solo female traveller list

 Where you want to go on your solo trip depends entirely on your personal preferences.
 We’ve mentioned adventurous holidays and relaxing ones, what about a city break?
-Paris has lots of historic landmarks such as the Eiffel Tower, Notre-Dame Cathedral and the Louvre.
-You can spend a few days exploring the city at your leisure.
-You could even arrange to join a scenic river cruise along the River Siene.
+Paris has some amazing historic landmarks such as the Eiffel Tower, Notre-Dame Cathedral and the Louvre.
+You can spend a few days exploring the City at your leisure.
+Or perhaps join a scenic river cruise along the River Siene.
 You’re bound to find other like-minded travellers without committing to being in a group for the whole trip.

 The view of the Eiffel Tower on a solo female traveller trip